Argzf/discord-snippets/snippets/quest-badge.md

 /* MINUTES OF STREAMING REQUIRED */
 let minutes = 15

-/* this snippet is a remaster of seif_2009's snippet */

 let sleep = ms => new Promise(resolve => setTimeout(resolve, ms));

 function updateProgress(number) {